 - 3.1 For the 2000 Convention to apply, a State must have ratified, accepted, approved or acceded to the Convention and it must have entered into force for that State.
 The provisions on recognition and enforcement and those on cooperation between authorities apply subject to the condition that the Convention is in force for both the States concerned.
-That is, in the case of recognition and enforcement, the State of origin of the measure and the requested State and, in the case of cooperation, the State whose authorities are seeking assistance and the State whose authorities are asked to provide such assistance.
-Some provisions of the Convention, such as Articles 6, 10 and 11, concerning jurisdiction or rules on applicable law, will apply regardless of whether or not the other State concerned is a Contracting Party to the Convention. - 3.2 The 2000 Convention only applies to measures of protection taken in a Contracting Party from the time of the entry into force of the Convention in that State.
-By extension, the rules of jurisdiction apply in a Contracting Party for proceedings in relation to a measure of protection that started after the time of the entry into force of the Convention in that State.
-Therefore, measures taken in a Contracting Party prior to the Convention's entry into force in that State will not be invalidated but will continue to be subject to the rules of jurisdiction previously in force, even if the convention. - 3.3 The recognition and enforcement provisions of the Convention (Chapter IV) apply only to measures taken after the entry into force of the 2000 Convention between the State where the measures have been taken and the requested State.
-That being said, nothing prevents the requested State from recognising measures taken previously, if its domestic non-Convention rules allow for such recognition. - 3.4 The Convention applies to agreed or unilaterally declared powers of representation from the time of entry into force of the Convention in the State concerned.
-This is the case even if the powers of representation were granted before the Convention entered into force, provided they were granted under conditions corresponding to those set out in Article 15. - 3.5 To understand whether the 2000 Convention applies in a particular case, one must ascertain: - whether the Convention has entered into force in a particular State and upon which date it did-so, in relation to jurisdiction and applicable law issues; and
+That is, in the case of recognition and enforcement, the State of origin of the measure and the requested Contracting PartyState54 and, in the case of cooperation, the State whose authorities are seeking assistance and the State whose authorities are asked to provide such assistance.
+Some provisions of the Convention, such as Articles 6, 10 and 11, concerning jurisdiction or rules on applicable law, will apply regardless of whether or not the other State concerned is a Contracting Party to the Convention.55 - 3.2 The 2000 Convention only applies to measures of protection taken in a Contracting Party from the time of the entry into force of the Convention in that State.
+56 By extension, the rules of jurisdiction apply in a Contracting Party for proceedings in relation to a measure of protection that started after the time of the entry into force of the Convention in that State.
+57 Therefore, measures taken in a Contracting Party prior to the Convention's entry into force in that State, in application of the rules of jurisdiction previously in force, even if the competent authorities which took those measures no longer have jurisdiction according to the Convention.
+58 - Example 3.A Before the Convention entered into force in State A, a competent authority ordered a guardianship for an adult on the basis of their non-Convention jurisdiction rules.
+If this competent authority does not have jurisdiction under the rules of the Convention after the entry into force of the Convention, it will not be able to take additional measures for this adult, but the guardianship itself will not be invalidated. - Example 3.B For example, fFollowing the entry into force of the Convention in State A, a competent authority is requested to take additional measures regarding a guardianship order originally granted before the Convention entered into force in State A but subsequently, providing the guardian with specific directions.
+The jurisdiction rules Convention will apply to such additional measures but not to any measures taken on behalf for the protection of the adult prior to the entry into force of the Convention.
+A list of Contracting Parties, including the date of entry into force, is available on the HCCH website at < www.hcch.net > under "Protection of Adults", then "Contracting Parties".